 What is FeAST?

 FeAST has been designed to support planning and approval decision-making processes under the Marine and Coastal Act 2018 and Environmental Effects Act 1978.
-The tool aims to promote the sustainable use of the marine environment and protection of key natural values.
+The tool was publicly released in May 2023 and aims to promote the sustainable use of the marine environment and protection of key natural values.

 FeAST is easy to use and publicly available on CoastKit.
 The tool uses the best-available information found on the web-mapping portal to produce a standardised report that is readily downloadable in 30 seconds.